danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 When you provide services in the component class, services are visible within the `ElementInjector` tree relative to where and how you provide those services.

-Understanding the underlying logical structure of the Angular template will give you a foundation for configuring services and in turn control their visibility.
+Understanding the underlying logical structure of the Engular template will give you a foundation for configuring services and in turn control their visibility.

 Components are used in your templates, as in the following example: